 Anyone managing a construction project has a responsibility to take the necessary steps to avoid disturbing gas lines, and to call for a prompt response if an accident does happen.
 However, gas companies may also contribute to deadly accidents by making their lines unnecessarily difficult to avoid, or by responding poorly to an incident in progress.

 This happened here in Georgia in August of 2018.
-Contractors who were laying fiberoptic cables in Homerville accidentally ruptured a gas line and called to notify Atlanta Gas Light (AGL).
+Contractors who were laying fiber optic cables in Homerville accidentally ruptured a gas line and called to notify Atlanta Gas Light (AGL).
 The gas line had not been properly marked, and when the AGL team arrived, they fixed the rupture but did not shut off the main gas valve while working or check the nearby buildings for gas buildup.
-The leaking gas seeped into a sewer line and collected in a neighboring coffee shop, where it exploded, seriously injuring the three women — two employees and a customer — who were inside at the time.
+The leaking gas seeped into a sewer line and collected in a neighboring coffee shop, where it exploded, seriously injuring the three women – two employees and a customer – who were inside at the time.

 The Georgia Public Service Commission initially calculated a $2.3 million penalty against AGL, which was later revised to a $347,000 donation to various preventative causes.
 AGL was allowed to make the donation without officially admitting any wrongdoing.
-However, if any of the survivors were to sue, they’d still have a good chance of winning compensation from AGL, more so than from the construction company in that particular case.
+However, if any of the survivors were to sue, they would still have a good chance of winning compensation from AGL, more so than from the construction company in that particular case.

 Although these scenarios are less common, utility companies can be held just as liable for damages caused by their negligence as construction companies can.